TheSkeward/fletcher/bridge.md

 For a full discussion of the permissions that Fletcher requires, see [Permissions granted via the OAuth screen](permissions.md).

 ## Fletcher Configuration
-In the each guild configuration file, set the `synchronize` preference to `on`.
+In the each server configuration file, set the `synchronize` preference to `on`.
 Fletcher must be reloaded or restarted for these changes to take effect.

-Configuration example: this is a fletcherrc configuration entry for a guild that has synchronization scanning on.
+Configuration example: this is a fletcherrc configuration entry for a server that has synchronization scanning on.

 ```
 [Guild 000000000000000001]